The 11th International Symposium on NDT in aerospace will take place in France, organized by the COFREND in partnership with CEA LIST.

 - Deadline for full papers : October 15, 2019

 A novelty this year will be a student challenge, where mainly postgraduate students will have to detect hidden flaws in composite samples including to present a concept on how to get those damages monitored in the sense of structural health monitoring (SHM), all being inspired by damage tolerant design.
-Your sponsorship may promote different of those activities and help in recruiting a next generation of structural engineers.
+8 teams of 4 members are competing to win the 1st Students Challenge Award.

 A vendor exhibition will be conducted to complement the conference.